malkhamis-panw/gaia/doc/documentation.md

 ##### `GET /enforcerprofiles`

-Retrieves the list of Defender profiles.
+Retrieves the list of enforcer profiles.

 Parameters: